-Our natural capital journeys page will showcase a variety organisations in a variety of sectors and along different stages of the natural capital journey.
+Our natural capital stories page will showcase a variety organisations in a variety of sectors and along different stages of the natural capital journey.
 We’ll be releasing journeys in text and video format with content available to be shared and reused under a Creative Commons license (CC BY 4.0).

 We would love to hear about your natural capital journey.
 Please get in touch at: email@example.com to share your story.

 EDP is a Portuguese electric utilities company that generates, transports, distributes and sells electricity.
 EDP's embarked on a natural capital journey to mitigate the impact of their activities in the Sabor Valley.
 By taking a natural capital approach, EDP identified solutions that were cheaper, created local jobs and reduced fire hazards.

 The natural capital story of The Coca-Cola Company, the world’s largest beverage company, demonstrates that natural capital can provide a useful lens to communicate about nature within a business context and to maximize the impact of nature-related projects.

 The natural capital accounting story of Eosta demonstrates that getting to the step of monetization is feasible for SMEs with limited resources and shows that a small, ambitious project can gain a lot of traction.

 The natural capital story of METRO, a leading international specialist in food wholesale, demonstrates that a natural and social capital assessment can be a useful instrument